TheEPICturkey/Portfolio-Webpage/README.md

 ## Setup/Installation Requirements

-* _This code depends on Javascript, VSCode and HTML to run properly
+* _This code depends on Javascript, VSCode and HTML to run properly_

-_There is no needed steps to run this website._

 ## Known Bugs